 This book explores developments in international law regarding the relationship between human rights law and international humanitarian law and their coapplicability in armed conflict situations.

-The work examines the jurisprudence of the international human rights courts, and looks at the Inter American and European Human Rights Courts’ caselaw in dealing with new emergencies in armed conflicts.
+The work examines the jurisprudence of the international human rights courts and looks at the Inter-American and European Courts of Human Rights case law in dealing with new emergencies in armed conflicts.
 It argues that a new interpretation and application of the law is required to deal with current needs while remaining faithful to moral commitments made in the international arena.
 In this way, the book deals with recent cases and their rationale to build a new understanding of law and international policy that complies with the globalization process and progress towards an enhancement of the international community’s legal framework.
 Combining the emergencies in armed conflicts with the mutual enforcement of human rights law and humanitarian law, this book holistically develops concepts and theories to present a pragmatic solution to moral quandaries over the targeting of civilians during armed conflict situations.